-- Sepoys and palace servants at Bahadur Shah’s palace killed 52 British who were held captive within the palace, or were discovered hiding in the city.
-Despite the King’s protests, the sepoys killed the English.
+- Sepoys and palace servants at Bahadur Shah’s palace killed 52 Britons who were held captive within the palace, or were discovered hiding in the city.
+Despite Bahadur Shah’s protests, the sepoys killed the English.
 Bahadur Shah was powerless in the hands of the sepoys and was manipulated by them.

 - Delhi was under the control of the sepoys from May till September when Company-led forces led an assault on the city.

-- On 18 September Bahadur Shah abandoned his palace along with his family and had taken refuge at Humayun’s Tomb about 10 km south of Delhi.
+- On 18 September, Bahadur Shah abandoned his palace along with his family and took refuge at Humayun’s Tomb about 10 km south of Delhi.

 - On 21 September Major Hodson took the aged and frail king from his hiding place under custody promising him that his life would be spared.

-- The arrested party were taken back to Delhi.
+- The arrested party was taken back to Delhi.

-- Major Hodon also took into custody two of Bahadur Shah’s sons and one grandson.
-All the three princes were executed in front of a mob citing an excuse that the mob was about to release the princes.
-Hodson’s act was criticised even by some Englishmen.
+- Major Hodson also took into custody two of Bahadur Shah’s sons and one grandson.
+All three princes were executed in front of a mob citing an excuse that the mob was about to release the princes.
+Hodson’s act was criticized even by some Englishmen.

 - The capture of Delhi and the Emperor was a psychological blow to the sepoys.
 Many of the ancient books and jewels taken from the Emperor’s palace is still in display in museums in the UK.
 Bahadur Shah’s sword and crown are part of the Royal Collection in London.

 - After his capture, Bahadur Shah was tried at the Red Fort where he was held guilty of aiding and abetting the sepoys, assuming the sovereignty of Hindoostan, and the murder of English subjects.